MasoniteFramework/docs/caching.md

 ## Updating

 We may also want to update a cache.
-For a real world example, this is used for API's for example when updating the cache for rate limiting:
+For a real world example, this is used for API's for example when updating the cache for rate limiting.
+This will not reset the expiration, only update the value.

 ```python
 def show(self, Cache):